statamic/docs/content/collections/docs/protecting-content.md

 The `errors` variable will be an array keyed by field names, each containing an array of messages.
 This is useful for _inline_ errors.

 ### Token
 When visiting a password protected page, Statamic will generate a token and append it to the form’s URL.
 Without a token, the form cannot function correctly.
-In the example above, you can see that the `no_token` boolean will be populated for you.
+In the example above, you can see the `no_token` boolean will be populated for you.
 This may happen if you visit the form URL directly.

 ### Invalid Passwords
 If someone submits a password and it isn’t valid, Statamic will redirect back with the appropriate validation error.
 Valid passwords can vary from piece of content to piece of content.
 This one form is smart enough to handle all password management between password-protected URLs.

 ### Valid Passwords
-A valid password is one that matches any of the passwords in the allowed list as configured on the page (or site-wide).
+A valid password is anything matching one of the passwords in the allowed list as configured on the page (or site-wide).
 This means that you can send three people three different passwords to access the same URL, each having their own way in.
 Additionally, you could also set just one password and send that to 100 people and they can all use the same password.

-As always with online security, be careful with who share passwords with or you'll be changing them often.
+As always with online security, be careful with who you share passwords with or you'll find yourself changing them often.

 > This protection method is only meant for short-term access control.
 For example, showing a client your progress without the public or to prevent Google from indexing a staging site.
 It's secure like a curtain over an open window: just good enough for passerbys.